breathing.systems

 How does a voice tell the story of its body when it is heard through a network?

 breathing.systems is an immersive performance in which a custom-built wireless speaker system is worn by the performers, turning each body into a moving source of sound.
-The piece creates a communal, fluid, sound body, dispersing the artist’s voice.
-Each performer constitutes a networked node – a collaborator, a carrier, a member of a temporal community.
+The piece creates a communal, fluid, sound body, dispersing the artist’s voice across a network of collaborators - each node in a temporal community.

 Drawing on Neo-Gregorian and harmony singing traditions, and shaped by the textures of queer club sound, the performers move through and around the audience.
 You’re not just listening - you’re inside it, surrounded by a living, breathing chorus.